-WEB 270 - Cooperative Work Experience in Web
+WEB 270 - Cooperative Work Experience in Web 3:0:15

 Allows student to engage in a Faculty-monitored employment experience.
 Students spend a total of 225-hours, over the course of a term, working in an approved cooperative business where they can apply the knowledge and skills acquired in the Web curriculum to real-world situations.
 Students are required to submit written documentation of their work experience activities.
 The course is restricted to students enrolled in the Web Development and Design program.
-Prerequisite:

-Completion of at least 30 credits in WEB-discipline courses with a GPA of 3.0 or higher.
+Prerequisite: Completion of at least 30 credits in WEB-discipline courses with a GPA of 3.0 or higher.
 An Instructor's signature is required for registration.
 Instructor approval of internship situation and Work Plan is also required.

-Welding
+WELDING TECHNOLOGY

-WELD 101 - Print Reading for Welders

-Basic skills introduced include interpreting typical welding drawings and symbols, orthographic projection, tolerancing, fitting and dimensioning systems.
+WELD 101 - Print Reading Analysis for Welders 3:3:0 Introduces students to basic welding skills that includes the interpretation of typical welding drawings and symbols, orthographic projection, tolerancing, fitting, and dimensioning systems, and math concepts including whole numbers, common fractions, and basic math formulas.

-WELD 102 - Oxy-Fuel Welding and Cutting 3:2:3 Provides technical information and hands-on experience in flat, horizontal, vertical and overhead position using the oxygen fuel welding and cutting.
-Carbon-arc cutting is also covered.
-Topics include rod sizes, common flaws, and types of welds and joints.
-Safety is stressed.
+WELD 102 - Oxy-Fuel Welding and Cutting 3:2:3

+Provides students with technical information and hands-on experience in flat, horizontal, vertical, and overhead position using the oxygen-fuel welding and cutting.
+Carbon- arc cutting is also covered.
+In addition, other topics include rod sizes, common flaws, and types of welds and joints.
+Finally, this course emphasizes the personal safety and proper use of shop equipment and tools.
 A course fee is required.

-WELD 103 - Shielded Metal Arc Welding I 3:2:3
+WELD 103 - Shielded Metal Arc Welding 3:2:3

-Provides technical information and hands-on experience in flat and horizontal position shielded metal arc welding.
-Topics include electrode sizes, common flaws, and types of welds and joints.
-Safety is stressed.
+Provides students with technical information and hands-on experience in flat and horizontal position shielded metal-arc welding.
+This course covers electrode sizes, common flaws, and types of welds and joints and emphasizes personal safety and proper use of shop equipment and tools.
 A course fee is required.
-Prerequisite: WELD 102 with a grade of C or higher.

-WELD 105 - Shielded Metal Arc Welding II 3:2:3
+WELD 105 - Shielded Metal-Arc Welding - 3:2:3 Vertical and Overhead

-Provides technical information and hands-on experience in vertical and overhead position shielded metal arc welding.
-Topics include identification of common flaws, analysis of operating principles, and principles of non-fusion welding.
-Safety is stressed.
+Provides students with technical information and hands-on experience in vertical and overhead position shielded metal-arc welding.
+This course covers the identification of common flaws, the analysis of operating principles, and the principles of non-fusion welding.
+In addition, the course emphasizes the personal safety and proper use of shop equipment.
 A course fee is required.
-Prerequisite: WELD 103 with a grade of C or higher.

-WELD 107 - Shielded Metal Arc Welding III 3:2:3 Development of skills in shielded metal arc welding (SMAW) including hands-on experience in welding test plates in all positions and welding performed with and without use of backup material on steel.
-Safety is stressed.
+WELD 107 - SMAW - Plate Test 3:2:3

+Develops students' skills in shielded metal arc welding (SMAW), through the use of hands-on experience in welding test plates in all positions as well as with and without use of backup material on steel.
+This course emphasizes the personal safety and proper use of shop equipment and tools.
+Lastly, students prepare for required testing for the American Welding Society (AWS) D1.1 certification test.
 A course fee is required.
-Prerequisite: WELD 105 with a grade of C or higher.
+Prerequisite: WELD 103 & 105 with grades of C or higher.

-WELD 111 - Welding Applications
+WELD 111 - Welding Applications 3:2:3

-Technical information and hands-on experience in electric arc, oxygen-acetylene (MIG), and heliarc (TIG) welding.
-Other welding techniques also covered.
+Provides students with technical information and hands-on experience in electric arc, oxygen-acetylene (MIG), and (TIG) welding and covers other welding techniques, as well.
+In addition, this course emphasizes the personal safety and proper use of shop equipment and tools.
 A course fee is required.